 It may seem instinctual to peel your material (cardstock, vinyl, etc.) away from the mat but it is actually better to gently curl and peel the mat away from the material.
 This helps to prevent too much distortion to your craft materials.

 2. Use IKEA plastic bag storage for vinyl

 Another one of my favorite Cricut hacks, which has already gained some popularity over the last few years is IKEA plastic bag storage holders.
 They work well for holding rolls of vinyl.
 You can also find some here online!

-3. Sharpen your blade with tin foil
+3. Clean your blade with tin foil

 4. Store your blades in your Cricut